lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

-The function [Check()](https://golang.org/src/testing/quick/quick.go?s=7499:7546#L253) is one of the two functions of the [package quick](https://golang.org/pkg/testing/quick/) that allows fuzzy testing[^fuzz] with unspecified parameters.
-We will pimp our previous unit test with the [Check()](https://golang.org/src/testing/quick/quick.go?s=7499:7546#L253) function after the code analysis to make it more robust by not selecting the test parameters ourselves.
+The function [Check()](https://golang.org/src/testing/quick/quick.go?s=7499:7546#L253) is one of the two functions of the [package quick](https://golang.org/pkg/testing/quick/) that allows fuzzy testing[^fuzz] with random parameters.
+We will pimp our previous unit test with the [Check()](https://golang.org/src/testing/quick/quick.go?s=7499:7546#L253) function after the code analysis to make it more robust.

 ```golang
 func Check(f interface{}, config *Config) error {